gopinathsjsu/team-project-trinity/Documents/Journal/Manish_journal.md

       API's incomplete

-## Sprint7
+## Sprint 7

-    What task did I work on/complete?
+    What task did I work on?
       Completed work on the pending API's which are Delete room API, GetReservations API.
     What am I planning to do to next?
       Testing the application flow, deploying and fixing bugs Any blockers?
       None

-## Sprint8
+## Sprint 8

-    What task did I work on/complete?
+    What task did I work on?
       Worked on the Documentation and final report of the project.
     What am I planning to do to next?
      None
-    What tasks are blocked waiting on another team member?
+    Any blockers?
       None